HITECHCRIME/HC_OVERVIEW/README.md

 It is all about going through ups and downs (exchange of status) and be able to learn from that.
 Identify with the protagonist.
 Moral purpose.

+So if you know your central character, what they want, what they need, where they're trying to get to, what motivates them than the plot rights itself.
+If I have a plot about somebody who is very upset about their situation in life, and they want to change things and an opportunity comes along, that writes what happens.
+Not only does character motivation work, but the world can be given a motivation.
+The world is trying to set itself right.

+So, what we're doing here, when we're talking about a story world, is we're taking our expectations of reality, and we're applying them into the storytelling.
+And that's very satisfying, that's a very good thing that everything stays the same.
+So the story world is actually about internal consistency.
+It's about there being internal rules, and the rules can be whatever you want.
+They can be that everyone is blue and they can fly, that's fine.

 # Narrative Arcs for Hitech Crime
 - think of turning these into main pieces of albums (meaning turn these below into EP as well)